brettz9/atyourcommand/README.md

 local as well as remote data for a potentially friendly and uniform approach (which could subsume the local SQLite API as well).
 Also add context menu to Inspector and source-view to allow HTML snippets to be shuffled off (as with right-clicking content in the browser window itself).
+Also add for console, e.g., to shuffle off variables (and optionally write back).
 1. AtYourCommand to include **HTTPQuery** (partial) retrieval of remote content (though delegate partial saving back to webappfind?)
 1. Conditional operator for **PUT, HTTPQuery support detection**;